elgatosf/streamdeck-obs-plugin/_doc/Debugging_win.md

 3. Configuration Manager is seen -> Change "Active solution configuration:" combo box on upper left to Release
 4. Click "Close"
 5. Change Settings to enable Debugging
-	- Expand and Click the C/C++ node.
+	- Expand C/C++ and click the General node.
 Set Debug Information Format to C7 compatible (/Z7) or Program Database (/Zi).
 	- Select the Optimization node.
 Set Optimization to Disabled (/Od)/
     - Expand Linker and click the General node.
 Set Enable Incremental Linking to No (/INCREMENTAL:NO).
 	- Select the Debugging node.
 Set Generate Debug Info to Optimize for Debugging (/DEBUG).